 Mental illness must not be something to be ashamed of.
 The World Dignity Project is a movement to end stigma and ensure dignity and hope for vulnerable people.

-Professor Gabriel Ivbijaro MBE JP, Former President of The World Dignity Project
+Professor Gabriel Ivbijaro MBE JP, Founder & President of The World Dignity Project

 A Movement for Dignity in Mental Health